 Last week, a hard of hearing friend passed through my end of the country.
 John is a bilateral cochlear implantee so he’s hard of hearing.
 I met him at the HLAA convention in Rhode Island last June.
 We connected thanks to my balloon hat and a mutual love of electronica music.
 While I get to spend some time around other hard of hearing people such as at the convention or for meetings, rarely to do I get spend days at a time with someone else with a hearing loss.
 It’s a unique experience and it tends to blow my mind.
 It’s so much easier!
 They live it so they know it.

-We explored some of Northern Arizona together.
-We went to the south rim of the Grand Canyon and hiked the rim trail.
-We walked side by side when we could and I only had to move him to my left once and he remembered from then on to stay on that side for talking.
+We explored some of Northern Arizona together, and the south rim of the Grand Canyon.
+We hiked the rim trail.
+Most of the time, we walked side by side when we could.
+I only had to move him to my left once and he remembered from then on to stay on that side for talking.
 When the shuttle buses went by, he automatically stopped talking and resumed only after they passed.

 That afternoon was breezy and we all know how the wind sounds through hearing aids and cochlear implants, like fingernails on a chalkboard.
 With bad gusts, he would stop talking and wait until the worst was over to resume talking.
 And he taught me to cup behind my hearing aids to block the wind.
 We walked for about five hours and talking like this and I didn’t wear me out mentally (physically is another story).
 With hearing people I want to stop talking after two or three hours.

 The drive home from the Grand Canyon was full on dark.
 He drove.
 Silence filled the space but it was a comfortable silence.
 I know how difficult it is for me to hear in a car with road noise let alone in a dark car.
 Blissfully I laid my head back to relax knowing he had to understand and of course he did.
 I even dozed off a little.